zhafen/press-dash/README.md

 Throughout the repository, notes on template usage will be marked with "[**root-dash:** \<instructions>]".
 Before you edit the code it is recommended you go through the template readme yourself.

+This template repository uses a blend of real and fake data.
+Do not use any analysis to attempt to draw insights about a dataset.

 # <**Title**>

 [![Installation and Tests](https://github.com/zhafen/root-dash/actions/workflows/installation_and_tests.yml/badge.svg)](https://github.com/zhafen/root-dash/actions/workflows/installation_and_tests.yml)